Vitamin D (calciferol)

-- At D vitamin level is below 25 nmol / L recommended supplement with Nycoplus D Vitamin (10 MCG) (dietary supplements not listed in the "Common Catalog"): 3 - 5 tablets daily during one month and dose adjustment when control samples show normal values
+- At D vitamin level is below 25 nmol / L recommended supplement with Nycoplus D Vitamin (10 MCG) (dietary supplements not listed in the “Common Catalog”): 3 - 5 tablets daily for one month and dose adjustment when control samples show normal values

 - At D vitamine level from 25 - 50, Nycoplus D Vitamin is recommended 10 mcg 2-3 tablets daily